-With approximately a billion users worldwide, the Facebook community at large offers hackers an enormous opportunity for scamming their way to ill-gotten gains and/or the twisted satisfaction that some receive from wreaking havoc on a massive scale.
+With well over a billion users worldwide, the Facebook community at large offers hackers an enormous opportunity for scamming their way to ill-gotten gains and/or the twisted satisfaction that some receive from wreaking havoc on a massive scale.

 It’s easy to fall victim to miscreants on Facebook, but there are some things you can do to protect yourself.
 Most of them are just plain common sense:

 First secure your account on a technical level by following the simple instructions in this post.

 Next, never respond to a post on your wall or in your news feed asking you to click a link to “verify your credentials” or “provide your login information”.
 Facebook will never make such a request in a public post.